BayesLIM/BayesLIM/README.md

 # BayesLIM

-### A Framework for End-to-End, Bayesian Line Intensity Mapping Analysis
+### End-to-End, Differentiable Bayesian Forward Modeling for Cosmological Line Intensity Mapping

 BayesLIM is a tool for performing end-to-end analysis of line intensity mapping (LIM) datasets in a differentiable, Bayesian framework.
 It is built on PyTorch for its automatic differentiation engine and to easily enable GPU portability.